KevinMongiello/flappybird/README.md

 **Collision Detection**

 Collision detection is implemented by using the position and geometry of the bird and the pipes.
 Every frame, the bird is checked for collisions against each pipe.
 Underneath the image of the bird and the pipes are a circle and rectangles, respectively, rendered by Canvas.
 Using the origin of each geometric structure and their width/radius, the detection algorithm can estimate whether or not they are close enough to touch.
 If the distance between their center is much greater than their combined radius & width, then it is clearly not a collision.
-However, if two shapes are within a reasonable margin between each other, a more precise calculation is performed using Pythagoreans theorem to estimate their distance apart.
+However, if two shapes are within a reasonable margin between each other, a more precise calculation is performed using Pythagorean's theorem to estimate their distance apart.

 **Game Play**